sthenusan/Machine-Learning-Project/Initial Exploration.md

 ### permit column

-* This column shows if the water point is permitted or not.
-There are 3056 null values for this column.
-I will change them to true which has higher amount.
+* This column indicates whether or not the water point is permitted.
+This column contains 3056 null values.
+I'll switch them to true, which has a higher value.

-* After this Columnwise analysis i have decided to change the target value to numerical value before feed the data into the model.
+* I chose to alter the target value to a numerical number before feeding the data into the model after this Columnwise analysis.

    ![image](https://user-images.githubusercontent.com/46936272/132957171-57a76a9d-ae04-420a-a844-8775661aef2f.png)